DavidOsipov/Keywords4CV/README.md

 *   **Output:** Generates an Excel report with:
     *   **Keyword Summary:** A summary of keywords with their combined scores, job counts, and assigned categories.
     *   **Job Specific Details:** A pivot table showing the combined scores of keywords for each individual job title.
-    *   **Analysis Summary:** Statistics about the analyzed job descriptions and keywords.
 *   **Input Validation:** Includes robust input validation to handle various edge cases (e.g., non-string keys, empty descriptions, incorrect file formats).
 *   **Command-Line Interface:** Uses `argparse` for a user-friendly command-line interface.
 *   **Error Handling:** Includes comprehensive error handling and logging.
-*    **Batch Processing:** The script processes batches of texts simultaneously.
-*    **Multiprocessing:** Tokenization is executed concurrently, utilizing multiple CPU cores for substantial speed improvements.
+*   **Multiprocessing for Analysis:** Leverages multiprocessing to run the core analysis in a separate process, enhancing robustness and enabling timeout functionality.
 *   **Caching:** Preprocessing results are cached to minimize redundant computations.
 *   **SpaCy optimization:**  spaCy pipeline components that are not needed (parser, ner) are disabled for efficiency.
 *   **NLTK resource management**: The script automatically manages required NLTK resources.
+*   **Timeout Mechanism:** Implements a configurable timeout to prevent long-running analyses and ensure script stability, especially when processing large job description datasets or encountering unexpected issues.

 ## How it Works